 B2B is an abbreviation for Business to Business.
 In practice, it usually involves one company attempting to do business with another, such as Dell selling to ICI.

 It’s just as easy to shorten it to Business, so “B2B Sales” could become “Business Sales.”

 A proactive strategy for reducing the number of unwanted or low-value calls, such as failure avoidance through eliminating repeat calls or call automation via self-service.

-Call blending is a method of combining inbound and outbound calls for individual agents.
+Another popular call center jargon is Call blending is a method of combining inbound and outbound calls for individual agents.

 Inbound call patterns are smoothed out by feeding outbound calls of a similar call type to agents during quiet periods.

 A call center is a department or office where a team of advisors or agents handles incoming and outgoing telephone and voice calls from new and existing customers.